Research Areas Prof. Dr. Michael R. Buchmeiser

 Alumina and mullite fibers have achieved a high level of development in the past years.
 Currently, the transfer of the technology into industrial scale is under progress with Saint-Gobain (F) as an industrial partner.
 Current research projects focus on the improvement of creep resistance, the reduction of grain growth in long time applications and the improvement of the textile processability of oxide ceramic fibers.
 For this purpose, the chemical composition of the oxide ceramic fibers is further varied in order to optimize the structures and the mechanical properties.

-In addition to fiber development, the DITF also conducts experiments on the weaving of ceramic fibers into fabrics.
+In addition to fiber development, the DITF are also capable of weaving ceramic fibers into fabrics.
 In cooperation with industrial partners, CMC test plates and demonstrators are subsequently produced from the fabrics.
 Thus, it could be proven that the DITF fibers, branded “OxCeFi fibers”, are at least equivalent to the best commercial oxide ceramic fibers.

 Selected Publications: